Sports in Boston

 Boston, Massachusetts, is home to several major professional sports franchises.
 They include the Red Sox (baseball), the Celtics (basketball, in the state where the sport was invented), and the Bruins (ice hockey).
-The New England Patriots (American football) and the New England Revolution (soccer, or association football) play at Gillette Stadium in nearby Foxborough, Massachusetts.
+The New England Patriots (American football) and the New England Revolution (soccer) play at Gillette Stadium in the nearby suburb of Foxborough, Massachusetts.
+Boston is one of eleven U.S. cities to have teams from the five major American professional team sports.

 Several Boston-area colleges and universities are also active in college athletics including: Boston College, Boston University, Northeastern, and Harvard.
 The city is also home to prestigious sports events such as the Boston Marathon and the Head of the Charles Regatta.